rclone/rclone/docs/content/drive.md

 `--drive-export-formats ods,odt,odp`.

-Note that rclone adds the extension to the google doc, so if it is calles `My Spreadsheet` on google docs, it will be exported as `My Spreadsheet.xlsx` or `My Spreadsheet.pdf` etc.
+Note that rclone adds the extension to the google doc, so if it is called `My Spreadsheet` on google docs, it will be exported as `My Spreadsheet.xlsx` or `My Spreadsheet.pdf` etc.

 When importing files into Google Drive, rclone will conververt all